EffectOrientedProgramming/book/Chapters/04_Why_Functional.md

 The two things we do with functions is compose them to make more complex functions, and adapt to them to our specific problem.

-We assume that many readers are attracted to this book because they have some experience with functional programming constructs in other languages such as Java (version 8 or newer), Kotlin, Python or some other language that provides a modicum of support.
-However, we also assume you have heard---or you have a sense---that there could be significantly more than:
+However, there could be significantly more than:

 - a function's ability to create other functions
 - transforming elemements in a collection using `map`